-We base our approach to business on our five Cornerstones: keeping people safe, upholding family values, working for our customers, being the best and making decent returns.
+We base our approach to business on our five cornerstones keeping people safe, upholding family values, working for our customers, being the best and making decent returns.
 We communicate these both to our colleagues and suppliers as we believe it is what makes us different from our competitors.
-In essence the Cornerstones come down to doing the “right thing”, which is how we have approached the issue of Modern Slavery internally with colleagues and with our suppliers.
+The cornerstones come down to doing the “right thing” which is how we have approached the issue of modern slavery internally with colleagues and with our suppliers.

-Building on the work carried out in 2016 and 2017, we continue ongoing dialogue with our distribution sites, warehouses, stores and branches, fleet, labour agencies, HR and recruitment.
-Due to the complexity of our global operations, inclusive of the UK, we acknowledge that we might be at risk.
-We aid our risk assessment with the support of the Global Slavery Index, the Corruption Perceptions Index and the Worldwide Governance Indicators (WGI) - World Bank.
+Due to the complexity of our global operations, including the UK, we acknowledge that there may be a risk of modern slavery in our supply chain.
+Our risk assessment is informed by the Global Slavery Index, the Corruption Perceptions Index and the Worldwide Governance Indicators (WGI) - World Bank.

 We will continue to develop our approach, review our progress and publish an updated statement annually.

 This statement is approved by the Board of Travis Perkins Plc and its subsidiaries in relation to the financial period ending 31 December 2018.